Entr04y/cf-builder/readme.md

 ## Setting up your project
 Change to the newly cloned directory and from the top level install gulp, gulp-merge-json and gulp-yaml-merge modules to the local directory via npm.

-This can be accomplished by running:
+This can be accomplished by running the following in the base directory:

 ```
 npm install gulp gulp-merge-json gulp-yaml-merge --save-dev